WojtusMientus/PING-PONG/README.md

 # PING PONG!

-PING PONG! is a fast-paced arcade-style game where you can compete against a friend or AI.
+PING PONG! is a fast-paced arcade-style game where you can compete against your friend.
 Prevent the ball from reaching your goal to emerge victorious.
 Have fun and enjoy!

 ## Table of Contents